Transport regulations

 2. The City Council is responsible for creating new passenger tickets and their conditions and cancellation of existing tickets and introduction of new ones which will be valid on municipal urban transport service that have been created by other entities, such as the Territorial Authority of the transport of Gipuzkoa.

-In the case of improper and fraudulent of personalised cards, in accordance with the conditions imposed by the card issuer, the ticket will be invalid.
+In the case of personalised cards, when these are considered to be used incorrectly or fraudulent, in accordance with the conditions established by the card issuer, the transport tissue will be invalid.

-When using the anonymous MUGI fare integration systems, users must check that the card has been validated or that the control operation has been performed correctly for the number of people travelling with the card.
-The ticket must be kept by last person to get off the vehicle.
+When using the anonymous Mugi card of the tariff integration system, the user must verify that the validation or control operation has been carried out correctly and that it corresponds to the number of people travelling with the card.
+The ticket must remain in the possession of the last person who disembarks from the vehicle.

 Article 42.
 The single ticket.